EdmundBenedict/lordcephei.github.io/pages/fpbandedge.md

     $ band-edge -edge2=1 -maxit=20 -r=.04 -band=5 -gtol=.0001 -q0=0.82,0,0 si
     $ band-edge -mass -alat=10.26 -r=.0005,.001,.002,.003 -band=5 -q0=0.847,0,0 si

 Take a look at the band structure plot.
-The valence band maximum is at the $$$\Gamma$ point while the conduction band minimum is most of the way along the line between &Gamma and X. We will now use the band-edge script to accurately locate the position of the conduction band minimum and to calculate the effective mass.
+The valence band maximum is at the $$\Gamma$$ point while the conduction band minimum is most of the way along the line between &Gamma and X. We will now use the band-edge script to accurately locate the position of the conduction band minimum and to calculate the effective mass.
 This is done in three steps, you first do a rough search by 'floating' to a point near the minimum.
 From here, you do a more refined search by carrying out a minimisation until the gradient is negligibly small.
 Lastly, you calculate the effective mass around this point.

 #### 1. _Float to low-energy point_
 The band-edge script has a 'float' option that is useful for doing a quick search to find a low-energy (or high-energy) region of k-space.
 You specify a starting point, then the script creates a cluster of points around it and checks what is the lowest-energy point.
 It then uses the lowest-energy point as the next central point, creates a new set of points around it and again moves to the lowest-energy one.
 This process is repeated until the central point is the lowest-energy point.